 Earlham has a single stream, comingled recycling system.
-Recycling is provided by the Earlham Facilities Department and the Sustainability Office in partnership with Best Way.
-The program continues to grow; if you have a need for containers, please let the Facilities Department know.
+Recycling is provided by the Earlham Facilities Department, the Sustainability Office and Aramark in partnership with Best Way.
+The program continues to grow; if you have a need for containers, please let Aramark know.
 There are also external recycling bins located throughout campus provided by Earlham College in partnership with the Indiana Department of Environmental Management.
 These containers, constructed of recycled commodities, are for comingled items.

 Throughout the year there are special recycling opportunities such as book recycling, electronic scrap recycling and other initiatives.
 Watch for these and participate!

 All comingled bins on campus (excluding college owned houses) can take:

 - All glass